Azure/apiforfhir-migration-tool/FHIR-data-migration-tool-docs/README.md

 ### Stop Data Migration Tool During Business Hours

-The migration tool allows you to specify a time frame during which no new export operations will start.
-By setting a time frame, you can ensure that new exports do not begin during business hours, while still allowing ongoing exports to complete and new exports to start after the specified time frame ends.
+The migration tool allows you to specify a time frame during which no new export/import operations will start.
+By setting a time frame, you can ensure that new exports/imports do not begin during business hours, while still allowing ongoing exports/imports to complete and new exports/imports to start after the specified time frame ends.

 During the deployment of the migration tool, you will have the option to enable or disable "Stop Migration Tool During Business Hours" by specifying its value as true or false.
 If you select true, you will also need to enter the start time and end time for the restricted period  in UTC.
 By default, the start time is set to 8 and the end time is set to 17.